-Nursing major applications are available through NursingCAS a centralized application service at the end of October.
+Nursing major applications are available through NursingCAS a centralized application service in October.

-An applicant to the nursing major must be admitted to the University in order to be considered for admission to the Nursing Major.
-Therefore, transfer students must be in contact with the Enrollment Office (425-889-5231, toll free 800-669-3781, email firstname.lastname@example.org or fax 425-827-0148) regarding admission to the University.
+An applicant to the nursing major must first be admitted to the University in order to be considered for admission to the Nursing Major.
+Transfer students must be in contact with the Enrollment Office (425-889-5231, toll free 800-669-3781, email email@example.com or fax 425-827-0148) regarding admission to the University.

 Faculty Decision Regarding Applicant’s Admission to the Nursing Major

-Only one group, or “cohort,” of 48 students is admitted each year for the full-time set of junior and senior year nursing courses.
+Only one cohort of 48 students is admitted each year.
 A group of faculty members evaluate applications and recommend to the Dean those applicants who demonstrate the greatest potential for success within the program.
-Acceptance letters are sent at the end of March for the fall cohort.
+Acceptance letters are sent by the end of March for the fall cohort.

 The Buntain College of Nursing is also approved as a program under Northwest University’s accreditation by the Northwest Commission on Colleges and Universities (regional).

-The State of Washington has granted approval of the program and permits graduates to take the NCLEX-RN examination in order to obtain Registered Nurse licenses in the State of Washington.
+The Washington State Board of Nursing has granted approval of the program and permits graduates to take the NCLEX-RN examination in order to obtain registered nurse licenses in the state of Washington.

 A hallmark of the nursing program is a capstone, cross-cultural course taken in the final semester of the senior year.
-The student is required to participate in a month-long nursing and ministry immersion experience that requires effectiveness in a cultural setting different than one’s own.
-Sites may vary from year to year and may include such places as Taipei, Taiwan; Calcutta, India; Bethel, Alaska; Nairobi, Kenya; Ust Kamenogorsk, Kazakhstan or Manila, Philippines.
-In rare instances (e.g., a potentially unstable serious medical condition, or a newborn infant needing care) a student may be allowed to satisfy the related objectives of the relevant practicum courses (e.g., NURS 4963) in a local setting.
-The student, however, would be responsible for identifying appropriate clinical and ministry sites and mentors that are acceptable to the faculty of the two senior nursing practicum courses.
+The student is required to participate in a three week long nursing and ministry immersion experience that requires effectiveness in a cultural setting different than one’s own.
+Sites may vary from year to year.

-The nursing program is academically rigorous because a registered nurse bears life-and-death types of responsibility and because competence should be a defining characteristic of a Christian nurse.
-A great deal of reading, research, and memorization are required.
+The nursing program is academically rigorous and a great deal of reading, research, and memorization is required.
 The faculty expects students to make rapid progress in the development of critical thinking, communication, and technical skills.
-The University Catalog and course syllabi prescribe specific standards of academic performance.
+The university catalog and course syllabi prescribe specific standards of academic performance.
 A grade of “B-,” 2.70/4.0 or better must be earned in each nursing course in order to continue in the nursing curriculum toward graduation.
 Even though a 2.70 grade is acceptable in a given class, an overall grade point average of 3.00 must be maintained throughout each semester of the nursing coursework.

 Outside Employment or Extracurricular Activities